Spectral Compressive Imaging via Chromaticity-Intensity Decomposition: Experiments

 \subsection{Quantitative Results}

 As shown in Tab. \ref{tab:dc-hsi}, we compare the PSNR and SSIM of HSIs with SOTA methods. our proposed CIDNet excels in 8 out of 10 scenes, particularly in CIDNet-9stg, achieving an average PSNR of 44.12dB and SSIM of 0.991.
 This significantly surpasses previous unfolding and end-to-end networks, and also in dual-camera CASSI systems, such as In2SET-9stg.
 A visual comparison is shown in Fig.~\ref{fig:main}.
 We provide the visual comparison of simulation Scene7 with 4 out of 28 spectral channels.
 In addition, we plot the spectral density curves of two regions in the top left RGB image.
 Our CIDNet-9stg achieves relatively higher spectral accuracy with reference spectra, demonstrating the effectiveness of our method.
 To verify the reconstructed quality of chromaticity and intensity, we compare the PSNR and SSIM of reconstructed chromaticity and intensity (with decomposition of HSIs), which is shown in Table \ref{tab:chroma_inten}.
+Note that our method assumes a known intensity.
+Therefore, to ensure a fair comparison of intensity, we decompose the reconstructed HSIs to extract their intensity component for evaluation.
 Our CIDNet achieves significant improvements in metrics of chromaticity and intensity.
 For dual-camera CASSI algorithm PIDS and In2SET, we achieve the best chromaticity metrics with a PSNR of 35.81 and a SSIM of 0.93.
 A visual comparison of reconstructed chromaticity is shown in Fig. \ref{fig:chroma}.
 In this research, we used a real-world DCCHI measurement Ninja, taken from publicly available data as detailed in~\cite{he2021fast}.
-Fig.~\ref{fig:realdata} illustrates the reconstruction results for four spectral bands in this scene, using two dual-camera CASSI reconstruction algorithms, PIDS and CID-TV, where CID-TV is the iterative CID algorithm using Total Variationa as Regularizer.
+Fig.~\ref{fig:realdata} illustrates the reconstruction results for four spectral bands in this scene, using two dual-camera CASSI reconstruction algorithms, PIDS and CID-TV, where CID-TV is the iterative CID algorithm using Total Variationa as Regularizer, details can be found in supplement materials.
 The comparison highlights the superior image restoration quality of our model over other methods, validating its effectiveness and reliability in real-world applications.